siekiera-a/GithubRepositoriesApp/README.md

 #### Requirements
 * JDK - version 11 or above

-Environment variables can be also changed in *application.properties* file (before project is compiled).
+Environment variables can be also changed in *application.properties* file (before compiling).

-Compile project with command below (specified for your operating system):
+Compile app using command below in project directory (specified for your operating system):

 ```
 // windows
-mvnw.cmd clean install
+.\mvnw.cmd clean install

 // linux and ios (check if file have executable permissions)
 ./mvnw clean install